quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 ## regols (OpenPolicyAgent)

-Is an implementation of the language server protocol for OpenPolicyAgent's rego.
+An implementation of the language server protocol for OpenPolicyAgent's rego.

 You can download it from its [releases page](https://github.com/kitagry/regols/releases), or